WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-view-single-submission-data-and-manage-payments-in-paymattic.md

 ## View & Manage A Sigle Form Entry

-To learn how to view & manage a single form entry or submission in Paymattic, follow the steps with the screenshots below –

 First, go to **Paymattic Dashboard** from the WordPress Left Sidebar, click the **Entries** section, and click the **View Details** button of the desired form entry you want to view.